mmaer/omnifocus-scripts/scripts/estimateDays/README.md

 ### 1.2.0
 - This month in predefined dates
 - Next month in predefined dates
-- New option which show/hide days with 0 minutes
+- New option: show/hide days with 0 minutes
+- New option: show/hide sundays

 ## In the future
 - [ ] Estimate morning, afternoon and evening each day